 The Academy contracts its transportation services through a third-party vendor.
 The vendor is selected using a request for proposal process.
-Pursuant to its agreement with the Academy, the transportation vendor is required to comply with the Pupil Transportation Laws of the State of Missouri and Regulations and Standards of the Missouri Department of Elementary and Secondary Education.
-The selected vendor is required to make and furnish the Academy such reports as required or reasonably requested by the Missouri Department of Elementary and Secondary Education.
+Pursuant to its agreement with the Academy, the transportation vendor is required to comply with the Pupil Transportation Laws of the State of Missouri and Regulations and Standards of the Missouri Department of Elementary and Secondary Education (DESE).
+The selected vendor is required to make and furnish the Academy such reports as required or reasonably requested by the Missouri DESE.